 Upon completion of the 3-month follow up survey you will be provided with a $30 e-gift card to thank you.

-If you are a NEW learner to our education modules, and are a CLINICIAN (doctor/allied health professional/nurse) currently working with patients, please read the Participant Information Sheet (192kb pdf) and select "YES, start the study".
+If you are a NEW learner to this module, and are a CLINICIAN (doctor/allied health professional/nurse) currently working with patients, please read the Participant Information Sheet (214kb pdf) and select "YES, start the study".

 Outlines how, when and why most Australians die, and recognises the complexities surrounding dying in acute hospitals.